aukeroorda/rascal-lsp-skeletons/README.md

 In Rascal, you can bind functions to Java, and therefore use Java libraries.
 However, this requires a conversion between Java and Rascal values.

 ### Making Vallang available
 To convert values between Rascal and Java, we use the library [Vallang]().
-This has to be added as a dependency to the maven project first in the file `pom.xml`.
-Vallang is available from the [usethesource maven repository](https://releases.usethesource.io/maven/):
+Vallang is available from the [usethesource maven repository](https://releases.usethesource.io/maven/).
+This has to be added as a dependency to the maven project first in the file `pom.xml` as a child of the `project` node:
 ```xml
   <repositories>
     <repository>